lanaFerrari/boggle-game/README.md

 Full functional browser based game using HTML, CSS/SCSS and JavaScript.
 This project was created having in mind the four fundamental concepts of Object-oriented programming.

-Requirements
+Goals:
 - Have at least 25 Git commits for the project and repo on GitHub.
 - JS code must be formatted as functions or Classes.
-- Must use click or keypress events in JavaScript to trigger the events in the game.
+- Use click or keypress events in JavaScript to trigger the events in the game.
 - Take a Mobile first approach to the implementation.
-It needs to work on different device widths.

 ## Tech
 - HTML and SCSS/CSS